2rileyallen/Media-Manager-n8n-Node/README.md

 4. Subcommand Authoring Guide (The Contract)
 To create a new tool, create a new .py file in the subcommands/ directory.
 This file must adhere to the following contract to be recognized and run by the manager.

-The New Standard: The MODES Dictionary
+The New Standard: A Single INPUT_SCHEMA
-CRITICAL: Every subcommand must define a MODES dictionary.
-This dictionary is the single source of truth for the n8n user interface.
+CRITICAL: Every subcommand must define a single INPUT_SCHEMA list.
+This list is the single source of truth for the n8n user interface fields.
+The n8n node itself provides a "Processing Mode" dropdown that controls how the data is sent to your script (single item vs. batch of items).
+Your script's logic should handle both cases.

-For simple tools that only do one thing, the MODES dictionary will contain a single entry with the key "default".

-For complex tools that have multiple functions (like single vs. batch processing), the MODES dictionary will contain multiple entries with descriptive keys (e.g., "single", "batch").

 The Most Important Rule
 CRITICAL: Do not import packages from the REQUIRES list at the top-level of your file.
 Instead, import them inside the functions that need them.
 This allows the manager to read your REQUIRES list before the import is attempted.

-Subcommand Template (Simple, Single-Mode Tool)
+Subcommand Template
-This is the required boilerplate for a simple tool that has only one function.
+This is the required boilerplate for any new subcommand.

 import sys
 import os